nicky-nym/nicky-nym.github.io/pages/cities.md

 ### Brisbane, California

 Brisbane Baylands would be a better site than Treasure Island.
-The city of Brisbane, just south of San Francisco, does have a large undeveloped parcel that would be big enough to build a bit of a Kinematic City in.
+The city of Brisbane, just south of San Francisco, does have a large undeveloped parcel that would be big enough to build a bit of an Impossible City in.

 Brisbane Baylands has slightly more land area than Treasure Island, and there's no new construction work already underway like Treasure Island has.
 Plus the Caltrain commuter train and highway 101 run right through Brisbane Baylands, and a Muni light rail station is there.
 It's also immediately adjacent to San Francisco, with no bridge crossing or ferry required.